chbh-opensource/chbh-on-bear/docs/mri/analysis/fmriprep.md

 ## Running fMRIPrep

-In order to run fMRIPrep, your data must first be organised according the Brain Imaging Data Structure [BIDS](https://bids.neuroimaging.io/) guidlines.
-Once organised into BIDS, the default fMRIPrep can be run using the following script:
+In order to run fMRIPrep, your data must first be organised according the Brain Imaging Data Structure [BIDS](https://bids.neuroimaging.io/) guidelines.
+Once organised into BIDS, the default fMRIPrep container can be run using the following script:

 ``` bash
 #!/bin/bash